robrwo/JavaScript-Const-Exporter/README.md

 If it is omitted (not recommened), then it will look at the modules `@EXPORT_OK` list an export all modules.

+Any subroutine can be included, however if the subroutine is not not a coderef constant, e.g. created by [constant](https://metacpan.org/pod/constant), then it will emit a warning.

 You must include sigils of constants.
 However, the exported JavaScript will omit them, e.g. `$NAME` will export JavaScript that specifies a constant called `NAME`.